 The initial clinical features of pancreatic carcinoma include anorexia, weight loss, abdominal discomfort or pain, and new-onset diabetes mellitus or thrombophlebitis.
 The vague nature of these complaints may delay diagnosis for several months.

 Specific symptoms usually relate to localized invasion of peripancreatic structures.
 The most common symptom is back pain, which stems from tumor invasion of the splanchnic plexus and retroperitoneum or pancreatitis.
 This pain is described as severe, gnawing, and radiating to the middle of the back.
 Pain can also be epigastric or in the right upper quadrant if bile duct obstruction is present.

-In a majority of cases, patients also present with jaundice.
+In a majority of cases, when tumors involved the head of the pancreas, patients also present with jaundice.
 Painless or sometimes painful jaundice occurs when lesions involve the intrapancreatic bile duct.